The 5 Best Chicken-Free Dog Foods

 This page contains affiliate links.
 We may earn money or products from the companies mentioned in this post through our independently chosen links, which earn us a commission.
 Learn More

-Many people are concerned about food allergens and sensitivities with their dogs.
+Many people are concerned about food allergens and sensitivities in their dogs.
 According to veterinarians, dogs can have reactions to many things other than their food but our dog’s diet is something that most of us feel we can control.

 Perhaps that’s why we look at our dog’s food first when there is a problem of any kind.
 Chicken is one of the most common ingredients used in dog foods and it’s a common trigger for food allergies and sensitivities in dogs.